spicylola/graphql_python_example/README.md

 ```
 Getting started if you want this repo locally
 ---------------
+To run locally, you will need to have Python3, Pip3, Postgres, Docker, and Docker-Compose installed.
 First you'll need to get the source of the project.
-Do this by cloning the
+Do this by cloning the repository:
-whole Graphene-SQLAlchemy repository:

 ```bash
 # Get the example project code